VonHeikemen/devlog/content/tools/configuring-neovim-using-lua.md

 vim.call('plug#end')
 ```

 Before you say anything, yes, all of that is valid lua.
-If a function only recieves a single argument, and that argument is a string or a table, you can omit the parenthesis.
+If a function only receives a single argument, and that argument is a string or a table, you can omit the parenthesis.

 If you use the second argument of `Plug` you'll need the parenthesis and the second argument must be a table.
 Let me show you.
 If you have this in vimscript.